How to make links more engaging with Confluence buttons

 - In the Button Group editor, choose the button group direction and its alignment on the page.

-- Press “Save”.
+- Press 'Save'.
 You should be able to see the Button Group macro placeholder on the page.

-- Finally, cut and paste each Button macro and paste them inside the Button Group macro placeholder.
-Press “Publish” (or “Update”) to view your new group of buttons.
+- Finally, cut each Button macro and paste them inside the Button Group macro placeholder.

 Watch the gif below for steps:

-You can change:
+You can customise:

 - The button icon: Optional but helpful for creating engaging buttons, the icons library comes with Atlassian’s icons and emojis, plus icons from FontAwesome and Material Design.